nandoflorestan/keepluggable/README.rst

 The business rules are implemented in a separate layer (isolated from any of the storage strategies and any UI), called an "action" layer.
 (This is commonly known as a "service" layer, but we call it "action".)

 One such action is the pluggable policy for uploaded image treatment.
-For instance, the default policy converts the original uploaded image to the JPEG format (so it will never store an unecessarily large BMP), with 1920px maximum for both width and height, then creates the following smaller versions of it as required:
+For instance, the default policy converts the original uploaded image to the JPEG format (so it will never store an unecessarily large BMP), with 1920px maximum for both width and height, then creates (configurable) smaller versions of it as required:

 - 960px (half size)
 - 480px (quarter size)
-- 240px (thumb size)
+- 240px (vignette)
+- 160px (thumbnail)

 For those using the Pyramid web framework, some components are provided, too.
-There is an image_store resource that you can use with RESTful URLs such as these:
+There is an keepluggable resource that you can use with RESTful URLs such as these:

 * my-img-store (GET, POST)
 * my-img-store/1 (GET, PUT, DELETE)